This post includes an overview of all GED® prep classes and testing centers in the Roseville area.

 Not for the public

-What is the GED ?
+What is the HSE exam ?

 Lowered GED passing score

 Information about the reduced GED passing score is found in this GED New Passing Score article.
 The minimally required score on each of the four GED subtests went down from 150 to 145 in March 2016.
 It was demonstrated that it was set too high when the latest GED test version was rolled out across the US in 2014.
 If you want to see if you’re eligible for the GED, TASC, or HiSET track, go to GED testing in California.
+HiSET and TASC have their own scoring methods.

-The GED exam – what is new
+GED – what is new

 In January 2014, a completely new edition of the GED program was introduced.
 Students who had passed one or more of the former GED tests (referred to as the 2002 GED Series) but not all five, were unlucky as their results were no longer valid.
 They had to start all over again.

-The new GED exam has four testing sections (modules): Reasoning through Language Arts (155 minutes including a 10 minute break, and a 45 minute essay); Mathematical Reasoning (115 minutes, this part includes an on-screen calculator – hand-held calculators are not permitted); Science (90 minutes, including a few short answer items); and Social Studies (70 minutes).
+The GED exam has four testing sections (modules): Reasoning through Language Arts (155 minutes including a 10 minute break, and a 45 minute essay); Mathematical Reasoning (115 minutes, this part includes an on-screen calculator – hand-held calculators are not permitted); Science (90 minutes, including a few short answer items); and Social Studies (70 minutes).

 In California, the four-test GED exam costs $140 ($35 per individual test).
 Testing is done on a computer and you have the freedom to prepare for and take one of the four tests (modules) at a time.
 Your scores will stand for two years from the moment of your first registration.
 HiSET and TASC are slightly cheaper.

-How to register for the GED exam
+How to sign up for the GED test

 Go to GED.com to find preparation materials and general information regarding the GED program, and sign up at MyGED to discover an online portal that will guide you perfectly through the entire program.
-Because the new GED exam is totally computerized, applicants will need to have basic keyboarding skills.
+Because the GED exam is totally computerized, applicants will need to have basic keyboarding skills.